Welcome to the website, I hope to provide some background into the content of this site and my reasons for putting it together.

 The photo below was taken on the occasion of the wedding of

-Canadian Roswell Tees in the summer of 1943.
+Canadian Roswell Tees in September 1943.